Inari Medical

 Acquisition in 2009

-OtisMed is a medical device manufacturing company that operates as a business unit of Stryker Orthopaedics.
-It specializes in the development of customizable instrumentation aimed at enhancing the effectiveness of orthopedic implants, particularly the Stryker Triathlon Knee System.
-In addition to its instrumentation, OtisMed focuses on providing software technology designed to address complex clinical challenges in orthopedics.
-Through its innovations, the company seeks to improve outcomes for both surgeons and patients in the field of orthopedic care.
+OtisMed is a medical device manufacturing company and a business unit of Stryker Orthopaedics.
+It specializes in developing customizable instrumentation aimed at enhancing the effectiveness of orthopedic implants, particularly the Stryker Triathlon Knee System.
+In addition to its focus on instrumentation, OtisMed also provides software technology designed to address complex clinical challenges in orthopedics, thereby supporting both surgeons and patients in achieving optimal surgical outcomes.

 Histogenics